OutSystems/docs-odc/src/eap/architecture/identity.md

 This article provides an overview of the architecture of the Identity Service of OutSystems Developer Cloud (ODC).

 The Identity Service is the built-in identity provider (IdP) of the Platform and the Runtime.
-It verifies each HTTPS request comes from an authenticated and authorized user for the Platform services and your apps.
+The IdP verifies that each HTTPS request comes from an authenticated and authorized user for the Platform services and your apps.

-In addition, you can use an external, self-managed OpenID Connect (OIDC) IdP as the authentication provider for the Platform services and your apps.
+You can also use an external, self-managed OpenID Connect (OIDC) IdP as the authentication provider for the Platform services and your apps.
+There are several benefits of this approach.
+You can use a:

+* Centralized authentication method (ODC and non-ODC) across your organization.
+* Custom password policy for the Platform services and your apps that aligns with your organization's security policy.
+* Multi-factor authentication (MFA) process for the Platform services and your apps.

 ## Authentication and authorization